gombosc/2024Coding/README.md

 > Going over Typescripts Basics

 February 17
-> Typescript Interfaces and Types Aliases
+> Typescript Interfaces and Types Aliases\\
-> Classes vs Interfaces
+> Classes vs Interfaces\
-> Advanced Type Techniques
+> Advanced Type Techniques\
-> Composing Types
+> Composing Types\
-> Generics
+> Generics\
-> Structural Type Systems
+> Structural Type Systems\
-> Type Assertions
+> Type Assertions\
-> Read documentation "Everyday Types" and Basics from T website
+> Read documentation "Everyday Types" and Basics from T website\

+February 12
+> First day of the Piscine at 42 Programming school\
+> will open a different repo for keeping track of what I'm learning this month\
+> introduction to unix, terminal and git applications (pretty difficult)
+> 10 hours of programming